Colette Pierce Burnette: Career

 Burnette spent 12 years working for Central State University in Wilberforce, Ohio, working in multiple administrative roles from 1999 to 2012.
 From 2012 to 2013, she served as the interim president at Pierce College in Puyallup, Washington.

 Burnette was announced as the new president and CEO of Huston–Tillotson University in 2015, becoming the first female president of the university since the merger of Tillotson College and Samuel Huston College.
 During her tenure, the university increased its endowment by over 55% and introduced several new programs of study, including programs in environmental justice and STEM fields.
 She announced her intention to retire from her role as president in June 2022.

 In 2021, the Austin Chamber of Commerce named Burnette the Austinite of the Year.
 She was recognized for her work to strengthen Huston–Tillotson University and her service as co-chair for the Mayor's Task Force on Institutional Racism and Systemic Inequities.

 Burnette became the president of Newfields, the Indianapolis-based art campus that contains the Indianapolis Museum of Art, on August 1, 2022.
+She left the position fifteen months later, on November 10, 2023.